csc301-fall-2022/team-project-5-frontier-college-m/server/trpc/README.md

 Once you are happy with the query results, you can execute the query through the REST API like so: https://developer.salesforce.com/docs/atlas.en-us.api_rest.meta/api_rest/resources_query.htm

+To get a bearer token, create a [new connected app](https://developer.salesforce.com/docs/atlas.en-us.api_iot.meta/api_iot/qs_auth_connected_app.htm), set permitted users to all users may self-authorize, and ensure trusted IP ranges are set or change IP relaxation to Relax IP restrictions.
+Use the consumer details from this app to send a [POST request](https://developer.salesforce.com/docs/atlas.en-us.api_iot.meta/api_iot/qs_auth_access_token.htm) to https://frontiercollege--group467.sandbox.my.salesforce.com/services/oauth2/token.

 ### Examples:

 - Get `Contact` info